Skip to content

 1. Go to DashboardSettingsSecurity

-2. View list of active sessions:
+2. View the list of active sessions with device and last-active time

 End Specific Sessions